amitmse/in_Python_/Logistic Regression/README.md

 -----------------------------------------------------------------------------------------------------------------------
 ## Points

-	- Why use odds and log-odds, not probability?
+	- Why use odds and log-odds.
 	- Probability output ranges from 0 to 1
 	- Odds Ratio = P/(1-P)		[Odds output range from 0 to ∞ ]
 		odds = 0 when p = 0     [ 0 / (1-0) = 0]
 		odds = ∞ when p = 1	[ 1 / (0-1) = ∞  where 0-1 is very small number]